 TeachQuantum is a multi-year program that immerses participants in real-world quantum research environments and prepares them to teach quantum-focused STEM concepts in their classrooms.
 Participating teachers take part in a 6-week summer research experience, develop new quantum-inspired activities to implement in their classrooms, and participate in quarterly meetings throughout the school year to share their outcomes and best practices.

-- When: Six weeks over the summer (late June to early August), plus quarterly meetings during the school year.
+Six weeks over the summer of 2022 (late June to early August), plus quarterly meetings during the school year.

 Summer 2021 Research Projects

 - From Spooky Action at a Distance to Safe Internet - Zhong Group

 - Digital PID Control for Quantum Optics Experiments - Bernien Group